RobWar-code/congo-animals/README.md

 Any English speaker interested in geography and wildlife.

 ## Website Aims
-To provide an attractive overview of the habitats of the Congo and some examples of the animals that inhabit them and to encourage an interest in the country.
+The site is intended to provide an attractive overview of the habitats of the Democratic Republic of the Congo, some examples of the animals that inhabit them and to encourage an interest in the country.

 ## Page Layouts
 The site provides a summarised, top-down overview of The Democratic Republic of the Congo,